Membership is open to makers working in any craft who have achieved the expected high standards and who meet all the criteria.

 The Membership is divided into two categories.

 These are makers in continuing practice who pay a full subscription entitling them to all the Society’s services.
+(There is a probationary period of one year for new members overseen by the committee).

 The Society offers honorary membership to members who give or have given notable support to the Society or to crafts nationally, or who are outstanding craftworkers.